Morocco: Population

-Morocco has a large diaspora, most of which is located in France, which has reportedly over one million Moroccans of up to the third generation.
+Morocco has a large diaspora, most of which is located in France, which has reportedly more than one million Moroccans (up to the third generation).
 There are also large Moroccan communities in Spain (about 700,000 Moroccans), the Netherlands (360,000), and Belgium (300,000).
-Other large communities can be found in Italy, Canada, the United States and Israel, where Moroccan Jews are thought to constitute the second biggest Jewish ethnic subgroup.
-Morocco is also the country with the largest Berber population in the world, with estimates typically ranging between 40–60% of the population.
+Other large communities can be found in Italy, Canada, the United States, and Israel, where Moroccan Jews are thought to constitute the second-largest Jewish ethnic subgroup.